xWolfx/Youtube-Downloader/README.md

 ```

 ## Usage
+If the script is in your home folder.
 Simply open your terminal and paste:

 ```
 python3 YouTube-Script.py